pduranti/mercadolibre.github.com/_posts/guide/2012-08-30-first-step.markdown

 ## Next Steps {#next}

 Reading the [Authentication](/authentication-and-authorization) section you will see how applications manage and grant permission scopes.
-Our [Developer Tools](/javascript-sdk) hide all the complexity of OAuth for you.
+Our [Developer Tools](/javascript-sdk) hide all the complexity of OAuth from you.

 Later, you should head over to our Documentation section and find what best suits your goal:
 <ul class="ch-list parameters">